 Kindergarten teacher Cathy Solmson says her students love sitting and listening to a story on an iPad more than anything else in her classroom’s literacy center.
 “They can pick out a book and sit and listen to it on Youtube with technology in the classroom.
 They are so engaged,” she said in a recent interview.
+Technology in early education is certainly becoming more prominent, but is it a good thing?

 Making reading a fun and positive experience is critical to student engagement, and the iPad can be influential in inspiring a lifelong love of reading.
 A Core Education study, To iPad or not to iPad, revealed that “children who were reluctant to be part of literacy experiences [prior to iPad introduction], regularly engaged in literacy learning via the iPad.”